milkmansson/toit-mpu6050/README.md

-# Toit driver for TDK MPU6000 and MPU6050 I2C Accelerometer and Gyroscope
+# Toit driver for Invensense MPU6000 and MPU6050 I2C Accelerometer and Gyroscope

 ![Front and back of an as5600](images/mpu6050.jpg)

+> [!WARNING]
+> This device is allegedly obsolete.
+It is quoted as being noisy and outdated.
+> However they are still cheap, widely available, and good enough for many
+> projects such as mine.
+For this reason I've attempted to do as good a job as
+> is possible for this device.

 ## Features